franckess/Operationalizing_AzureML/README.md

 <img align="left" width="100" height="75" src="https://github.com/dpbac/Optimizing-an-ML-Pipeline-in-Azure/blob/master/images/microsoft-azure-640x401.png">

+## Environment Setup

+Before we get starting with this second project, it is important to set up our **local development environment** to match with the **Azure AutoML development environment**.

+Below are the steps:

+1. Download and install `anaconda`
+2. Open `anaconda CMD` in the new folder
+3. Clone this repo
+4. `cd` into the local directory
+5. Run this `conda env create --file udacity_env.yml`
+6. Run `jupyter notebook`

 ## Overview

-In this second project of the **Udacity Nanodegree program Machine Learning Engineer with Microsoft Azure** we configure a cloud-based machine learning production model, deploy, and consume it.
+For this second project of the **Udacity Nanodegree program Machine Learning Engineer with Microsoft Azure** we configure a cloud-based machine learning production model, deploy, and consume it.

 As in the first project, we use the `Bank Marketing dataset` which contains data collected during direct marketing campaigns (phone calls) of a Portuguese banking institution.